 Standouts include the wide variety of orchids growing near cascading waterfalls, the butterfly aviary, the colorful Chihuly glass sculptures, and being able to cool off with a tropical lunch in the cafe.
 The gift shop offers something for every budget, from frozen treats to key lime cookie mixes to large Audubon-inspired puzzles.
 Between admittance, lunch, and the shop, allow yourself at least a couple of hours there and anticipate spending approximately $50-60 per adult (less for children and seniors).

-If you visit during the holiday season, be sure to attend the holiday light show where the grounds are lit like a fantasy wonderland.
+If you visit during the holiday season, be sure to attend the holiday light show where the grounds are lit like a fantasy wonderland and a tree answers questions of visitors in real time.
 Find information here: https://www.thenightgarden.com.

-Both of David Fairchild’s gardens are on Florida Trail #2!
+Both of David Fairchild’s gardens are on Florida Author Adventures Trail #2!
 The Kampong is our third stop, and the Fairchild Tropical Botanic Garden is our seventh!